-Although the shape of the networks is mostly dendritic (channels merge to produce larger channels), anabranching (bifurcation followed by re-junction downstream) patterns occur frequently at the beginning of the networks, typically before 1 km.
-Examples of this anabranching behavior are shown in networks 1, 3, and 4, where channels split to rejoin anywhere between 5 - 250 m downstream.
+shown in SG 1, 3, and 4, where channels split to rejoin anywhere between 5 and 250 m downstream.
 Figure 7 shows a hillshade map of the subglacial networks, where the anastomosing patterns are easily identified.
-Also of interest here, fig. 8 shows a high resolution cross section taken across an anabranching section in network 1.
+Also of interest here is the left side Fig. 8, showing a high-resolution cross section taken across an anabranching section in SG 1.
 The section clearly shows how one of the channels (in this case the eastern channel) is more deeply incised than the western one, which may suggest a time-transgressive emplacement of the system (e.g., Beaney and Shaw, 2000; Brennand, 1994).